 You won’t get to experience that place we would never leave from, or more like those places that would never leave from within us.
 They’re bound to stay like we stay in the memories of those places.

 The magic is in finding the little stuff, and moving away from overtourism which kills your spirit and experience of magical encounters and rendezvous evenings.
 However, travelling in January or December could mean big crowds and exorbitant prices but before the hotel rates spike and your Airbnb loft is taken, take your time to survey these best destinations for Winter sun to see which place fits your personality.

 1. The Ever Sunny South of Spain

 Think churros, sunny side-walks, strolling the wonderful city’s cafe in moderate temperature and gushing over the wondrous Sierra Nevada mountains.
-Seville and Granada are my top two recommended spots for the best places to travel in Spain if you want to enter a city that is beautifully lit, and to make way for endless strolls.
+Seville and Granada are my top two recommended spots for the best places to visit in Spain if you want to enter a city that is beautifully lit, and to make way for endless strolls.

 Winter is practically non-existent in these towns.
 The temperature is a fine 20C and it can drop to a gentle 16C between December and January.
 In Seville, you’ll find everything in this little square, with locals gathered at outdoor tables and tangy oranges hanging above the hotels and cafes – a sign that there’s no stopping of abundance sunshine.